JulianKnodt/pars3d/readme.md

 # pars3d

-A simple standalone 3D parsing library.
+A standalone 3D parsing library.
 Currently supports the following formats:

 - .obj
 - .off
 - .stl
+- .ply
+- .glb/.gltf (with `feature = "gltf"`, and only some support)

 # Design:

-Unlike Assimp, each file has a different structure.
-This means that each format will not be burdened by the structure of others, but adds additional complexity.
+Each file format has its own `struct` which represents the data supported by that specific file type.
+These structs are then unifiable into a single generic mesh representation.

+# Visualization

+In addition to parsing 3D file formats, there is minimal support for visualization with vertex colors.
+This can be used to output PLY files with per edge colors.